wischmcj/canopyHydrodynamics/paper.md

 # Summary

 The main inputs to canoPyHydro are Qantitative Structural Models (QSMs).
 These models simplify TLS point clouds to represent trees as collections of topologically ordered cylinders.
-CanoPyHydro's functionality can broadly categorized into two groups:

-1. Utilities for the conversion and exploration of QSMs.
-Methods in this category:
+CanoPyHydro's functionality can broadly categorized into two groups: Utilities for the ingestion and exploration of QSMs and utilities for predicting percipitation partitioning.

-  - Convert QSMs to python objects and calculate individual cyliner metrics (i.e. surface area, angle(s))
-  - Create 2D and 3D visualizations (with robust filtering and highlighting functionality).
-  - Surface a variety of spatial metrics (i.e. inter-canopy occlusion)

-2. Percipitation partitioning utilities

-   - Determining where intercepted percipitation is distributed by each part of the tree
-   - Qantify the structure of the canopy watershed

 CanoPyHydro takes a novel approach to the latter in particular, reimagining the trees' canopies as watersheds.
-By identifying the many tributary-like flows flowing down their branches, and areas of run-off where water drips to the forest floor, canoPyHydro unveils previously unexplored structures and characterizes the stemflow and throughfall generating portions of the canopy.
+CanoPyHydro unveils the previously unexplored structure of these watersheds: identifing the many tributary-like flows amongst trees' branches, determining which reach reach the trunk (thus becoming stemflow) and delineating areas of run-off where water drips to the forest floor (becoming throughfall).

 For tree-data explorers, CanoPyHydro's spacial utilities are of particular interest.
 The use of [Alpha Shapes](https://en.wikipedia.org/wiki/Alpha_shape) empowers users to apply the concept of canopy coverage area in unexpected, new ways.
 Likewise, CanoPyHydro can provide detailed _intra_-canopy occlusion data for arbitrary cross-sections of the canopy, providing detailed estimates of the shade within the canopy (in the vertical direction) and protection from wind/rain (in the horizontal direction).